 You cannot ask for coverage of any “excluded drugs” or other non-Part D drugs which Medicare does not cover.
 (For more information about excluded drugs, see Chapter 5 of the Evidence of Coverage.)

 Here are examples of exceptions that you or your doctor or other prescriber can ask us to make:

 - Covering a Part D drug for you that is not on our plan’s List of Covered Drugs (Formulary).
 Asking for coverage of a drug that is not on the Drug List is sometimes called asking for a “formulary exception.”

 - Removing a restriction on the plan’s coverage for a covered drug.
 There are extra rules or restrictions that apply to certain drugs on the plan’s List of Covered Drugs such as quantity limits.
 Asking for removal of a restriction on coverage for a drug is sometimes called asking for a “formulary exception.”

 - If our plan agrees to make an exception and waive a restriction for you, you can ask for an exception to the co-payment or coinsurance amount we require you to pay for the drug.

 - Changing coverage of a drug to a lower cost-sharing tier.
 Every drug on the plan’s Drug List is in one of 5 cost-sharing tiers.
 In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug.
 Asking to pay a lower preferred price for a covered non-preferred drug is sometimes called asking for a “tiering exception.”

-- If your drug is in Tier 4, Tier 3, or Tier 2, you may ask us for a tiering exception.
+- For drugs in Tiers 2 and 4, as well as generic drugs included Tier 3, you may ask us for a tiering exception.
 If approved, this would lower your share of the cost for the drug.